apfrod/card_games/Friend or Foe.md

 If you land on a Court card:
 - Friend: you can bank your taxes with the royal court.
 Note these down in a new total.
 - Foe: do battle with two D6 where a J=10, Q=11, K=12.
-Win: Keep taxes but do not bank.
-Lose: opponent banks your tax.
+-- Win: Keep your taxes but do not bank.
+Remove the royal card.
+-- Lose: opponent banks your tax.

+You can spend un-banked taxes to add 1 to a dice roll.
+You can spend one for each face-up royal card of your suit.

 Every card remains face-up once turned over.
 You can revisit any card you like.

 On your next turn, you must move to another adjacent card.
 No diagonal moves.

 Each player takes it in turns to move around the board, collecting taxes and banking them.
-Aa the game progresses the map of the kingdom becomes apparent to all players.
+As the game progresses the map of the kingdom becomes apparent to all players.

 End Game
 --------
 When every card of one complete suit is face up, the game ends.

-Every player who has their king face up may collect half of their banked taxes as reward.
+Every player may collect half of their banked taxes as reward.

 The winner is the player who has collected the most reward.